Programs and Things to Do in Budapest

-A New Year Gala Concert of the 100-Member Gypsy Orchestra is a fabulous program to say farewell to 2016.
+A New Year Gala Concert of the 100-Member Gypsy Orchestra is a fabulous program to say farewell to the old year.

 The 2-part concert of the famous orchestra includes a unique interpretation of popular pieces by Strauss, Rossini, Brahms, Bizet, Liszt and Tchaikovsky.

 During the program you can enjoy a wonderful dinner or just snacks and wine.